- Doctors & Departments

 The YAB was created as part of an effort to engage the community and stakeholders in improving mental health services.
 Specifically, the goals of YAB are to:

 Since its inception in 2013, the YAB has had 50 total members representing 24 schools, in eight school districts.
 The group is led by Tony Edelblute, LPC, MT-BC, a music therapist in the hospital’s Ponzio Creative Arts Therapy Program and Heather Kennedy, MPH, a youth leadership expert.

-The 2017-2018 YAB will work side-by-side with staff from the PMHI to plan and implement a large social action project to serve as a conversation starter about how mental health is a human issue that begins with dialogue, connectedness, authenticity and compassion.
+The 2017-2018 YAB worked side-by-side with staff from the PMHI to plan and implement a large social action project to serve as a conversation starter about how mental health is a human issue that begins with dialogue, connectedness, authenticity and compassion.

-In addition, all YAB members are offered the opportunity to participate in Youth Mental Health First Aid training, in which they learn how to help peers in crisis or who may be experiencing a mental health or addiction challenge.
+In addition, all YAB members were offered the opportunity to participate in Youth Mental Health First Aid training, in which they learned how to help peers in crisis or who may be experiencing a mental health or addiction challenge.

-We are collecting stories and artwork to create a book that can be read by teens and adults alike.
-We believe that sharing your story, poem or artwork may be a positive and healing experience for yourself and others.
+We collected stories and artwork to create a book that can be read by teens and adults alike.
+We believe that when youth share their story, poem or artwork, it can be a positive and healing experience for themselves and others.

-Tell us about your experience with a mental health problem, emotional challenge or personal struggle.
-We are looking for stories or artwork that involve aspects of survival, strength and hope.
-What obstacles have you faced?
-What strengths and supports have helped (like treatment, friends or family)?
-What have you learned from your mental health journey?
+We asked teens and young adults to tell us about their experience with a mental health problem, emotional challenge or personal struggle.
+We looked for stories or artwork that involve aspects of survival, strength and hope.

 "I've learned stuff about myself and I know that I'm very creative and that I'm a whole lot stronger than I thought I was.
 If I need to speak out, then I know how to and I know how to make a difference"